ethereum/ethereum-org-website/src/content/security/index.md

 If you receive an email from an unknown sender, remember:

-- Never open a link or attachment from email addresses you don't recognise
+- Never open a link or attachment from email addresses you don't recognize
 - Never divulge your personal information or passwords to anyone
 - Delete emails from unknown senders